 1. Teams to comprise boys and/or girls attending the L&SPSF member school.

-3. Matches to be 9 a side for mixed (boys and girls teams) and 7 a side for girls only teams with any number of rolling substitutions ie players substituted themselves become substitutes.
+3. Matches to be 9 a side for mixed (boys and girls teams) and 7 a side for girls only teams with any number of rolling substitutions permitted ie players substituted themselves become substitutes subject to the permission of the referee.
 The minimum permitted number of players is 6 for 9 a side and 5 for 7 a side.
 If any team has fewer than the above minimum the game will not take place and the match will be awarded to the opposition.
 If during a game the number of players on a team falls below the permitted minimum for whatever reason the game will be stopped at that point and the league committee will decide whether to award the result to the opposition or direct that the game be replayed.

-5. League tables to be based on points, 2 points for a win, 1 point for a draw.
+5. The A Division league table and Girls 7v7 Division to be based on points, 2 points for a win, 1 point for a draw.
+The A Division and Girls league positions will be alphabetical when points are equal except for the final tables.
 Goal difference does not apply.
-League positions will be alphabetical when points are equal except for the final tables.
 In the event of a tie for 1st or 2nd place the head to head record between two teams will be decisive.
 If the head to head record is inconclusive then the team winning most games to be placed higher.
 The final deciding factor will be the "Fair Play" scores.
 Play offs or trophy sharing may be organised at the discretion of the executive committee.

-16. Each school will pay a season membership fee as agreed at the preceding AGM which includes pitch hire, referees fees, league admin, affiliation to the South London Schools FA, entry to the Magazine Cup, and any small sided competitions organised under the auspices of South London Schools FA.
+17. School payments for the 2021/22 season shall be on a pay per game basis. £40 per school per 9v9 game and £30 per school per 7v7 game.
+This includes costs of, pitch hire, referees fees, administration, affiliation to the South London Schools FA, entry to the Magazine Cup, and any small sided competitions organised under the auspices of South London Schools FA.

 This is the text-only version of this page.
 Click here to see this page with graphics.